eira-fransham/const-concat/README.md

 So first we create a `&'static [u8]` and then we transmute it to `&'static str`.
 This works for now because `&[u8]` and `&str` have the same layout, but it's not guaranteed to work forever.
 The cast to `&'static [u8]` works even though the right-hand side of that assignment is local to this scope because of something called ["rvalue static promotion"][rv-static-promotion].

+The eagle-eyed among you may have also noticed that `&[u8; N]` and `&[u8]` have different sizes, since the latter is a fat pointer.
+Well my constant `transmute` doesn't check size (union fields can have different sizes) and for now the layout of both of these types puts the pointer first.
+There's no way to fix that on the current version of the compiler, since `&slice[..]` isn't implemented for constant expressions.

 This currently doesn't work in trait associated constants.
 I do have a way to support trait associated constants but again, you can't access type parameters in array lengths so that unfortunately doesn't work.
 Finally, it requires quite a few nightly features:

 ```rust